ned14/outcome/doc/src/content/tutorial/_index.md

 {{% snippet "using_result.cpp" "half_impl" %}}

-1. You test if `result` object represents a cuccessful operation with contextual conversion to `bool`.
+#1.
+You test if `result` object represents a cuccessful operation with contextual conversion to `bool`.

-2. Function `value` extracts the successfully returned result.
+#2.
+Function `value` extracts the successfully returned result.

-3. Function `error` allows you to inspect the error sub-object, representing information about the reason for failure.
+#3.
+Function `error` allows you to inspect the error sub-object, representing information about the reason for failure.

-4. Macro `OUTCOME_TRY` represents a control statement.
+#4.
+Macro `OUTCOME_TRY` represents a control statement.
 It implies that function call in the second argument returns a `result<>`.
 It is defined as:

 {{% snippet "using_result.cpp" "from_string" %}}

    Our control statement means: if `fromString` returned failure, this same error information should be returned from `print_half`, even though the type of `result<>` is different.
 If `fromString` returned success, we create  variable `i` of type `int` with the value returned from `fromString`.
 If control goes to subsequent line, it means `fromString` succeeded and variable of type `int` is in scope.

-5. Function `as_void` must only be called on  a `result<>` object representing failure.
-It returns object of type `result<void>` containing the same error object, and can be converted to any `result<T>`, in particular to `result<void>`, while still preserving the same error information.
+#5.
+In the return statement we extract the error information and use it to initialize the return value from `print_half`.

-6. Function `success` returns an object of type `result<foid>` representing success.
+#6.
+Function `success` returns an object of type `result<foid>` representing success.

 ## TODO: more material will be provided in time...